wds4/tribal-tapestry/experiment/worksheet.md

 ## The Test

-Examiner: *State the core Hypothesis of the Tribal Tapestry, in your own words.*
+Examiner: *State the core Hypothesis of the Tribal Tapestry, in your own words.
+You must include at least one element of the Hypothesis that you consider to be both substantive and novel.*

 Checklist:
 - [ ] There are two cognitive modes, ______ and ______